trncngh/candidate-reservation/README.md

    - Confirm a valid meeting time.

+3. Time must be shown as local time and stored as UTC time.

-3. Create a UI interface and integrate it with the API.
+4. Create a UI interface and integrate it with the API.
    ![Wireframe](https://user-images.githubusercontent.com/2673600/221740304-65f3f248-0209-49c1-9af8-5c80522914bc.png)

 - All features must be implemented correctly.